Identifying CMPA and how to cope if your baby is diagnosed with it

 I’ve personally found vegan cheese can have a bit of an aftertaste, as well as a strong smell!
 If you are going directly from eating proper cheese to ‘chease’ it can be a shock!
 I found after giving up on cheese for a while I was happier with the vegan stuff.
 The major supermarkets all seem to have a wide variety of dairy and soy free cheeses which makes life a lot easier.
 Currently, the ASDA cheeses are my favourites, they have a mozzarella alternative (which is also available at their pizza counters!) and a cheddar which are pretty good.

 The bad news?
 I, unfortunately, didn’t lose weight on a dairy-free diet after I discovered loads of biscuits were dairy free…

 May Contains- to eat or not to eat?

-One thing which can be confusing when you first go allergen free is the labeling on products like “may contain milk” or “not suitable for milk allergy”.
+One thing which can be confusing when you first go allergen free is the labelling on products like “may contain milk” or “not suitable for milk allergy”.

-Now, this looks like it isn’t suitable if you are eliminating milk, doesn’t it?
-However, what may be useful to know is that a ‘may contain’ label isn’t a legal requirement.
+What may be useful to know is that a ‘may contain’ label isn’t a legal requirement.
 Any food you buy which is pre-prepared, in a café, or restaurant is a ‘may contain’ even if it doesn’t say this.
-If you still prepare dairy foods in your own kitchen means everything you make is a ‘may contain’!
+If you still prepare dairy foods in your own kitchen, this means everything you make is a ‘may contain’!
 Avoiding ‘may contains’ can make eliminating dairy or other allergens difficult.
-The risk of reaction from these products is small, so many parents of children who do not have life-threatening reactions decide not to avoid ‘may contains’.
+The risk of reaction from these products is often pretty small, so parents tend to make a risk/benefit based decision, if they have children who do not have life-threatening or very severe reactions some parents will decide not to avoid ‘may contains’.